 The Truth About Princess Diana's Relationship With Sarah Ferguson

-As both Princess Diana and Sarah Ferguson knew and know, marrying into the royal family comes with lots of press speculation about the feuds and friendships within the family.
-Just take a look at the alleged feud between Kate Middleton and Meghan Markle that caught traction in the British press (via Harper's Bazaar).
+As both Princess Diana and Sarah Ferguson certainly learned quickly, marrying into the royal family comes with lots of press speculation about the feuds and friendships within the family.
+Just take a look at all of the stories about Princess Catherine and Meghan Markle's dynamic that've dominated the British press.

 It turns out, these two aren't the first royal sisters-in-law to face endless scrutiny in the tabloids.
-When Sarah tied the knot with Prince Andrew in 1986, she became Diana's step-sister, and the press quickly whipped up rumors of a major feud.
-Reportedly, the two women had a seriously rocky relationship.
-In fact, they allegedly fluctuated back and forth between being best friends to worst enemies over the years.
-Naturally, the tabloids loved following the rumors of the feuding Duchesses — much as they do today!
+When Sarah Ferguson tied the knot with Andrew Mountbatten-Windsor in 1986, she became Diana's sister-in-law, and the press quickly whipped up reports of what was said to be a very up and down relationship.
+Naturally, the tabloids loved following and fueling the feud rumors.

-But what really went on between Diana and Sarah during their time in the Palace?
+But what really went on between Diana and Sarah?
 Were the tabloids to be believed, or is there actually more to the story?
 Here is the truth about the relationship between Princess Diana and Sarah Ferguson.

 Princess Diana and Sarah Ferguson met long before they married into the royal family

-Unlike Kate Middleton and Meghan Markle, Princess Diana and Sarah Ferguson met long before they married into the royal family.
-According to Express, the royal sisters-in-law were actually distantly related.
-Apparently, they shared an ancestor — Georgiana, Duchess of Devonshire, who'd been born a Spencer, like Diana.
+While Princess Catherine and Meghan Markle's relationship began after the latter met Prince Harry, Princess Diana and Sarah Ferguson met long before they married into the royal family.
+The royal sisters-in-law were actually distantly related.
+They were both descendants of Georgiana, Duchess of Devonshire, who'd been born a Spencer, like Diana.
 This made them fourth cousins.
-You may remember Georgiana from the 2008 film The Duchess starring Keira Knightley.
-It seems it's a pretty small world when it comes to the British aristocracy!
+It seems it's a pretty small world when it comes to the British aristocracy.

-Not only were Diana and Sarah distant cousins, they were also old friends.
-Their mothers had once been school friends, so the two soon-to-be royals had known each other since childhood.
-When Diana lived in Chelsea in London during her engagement to Prince Charles, Sarah had been part of her friendship circle, too.
-According to Town & Country, they became really close during this period, thanks to their mutual interests and friends.
+In addition to being distant cousins, Diana and Sarah's social circles crossed when they were still kids.
+Their mothers had once been schoolmates, and the two future royals had known each other since childhood.
+When Diana lived in Chelsea during her engagement to the future King Charles III, Sarah was part of her friendship circle, too.
+The two reportedly became really close during this period, thanks to their mutual interests and friends.

 Sarah Ferguson felt snubbed throughout Princess Diana's wedding preparations